 Our world, and therefore images of our world are full of predictable patterns.
 Light behaves in predictable ways.
 It is possible to predictably and accurately model objects, edges, colors, contrast, patterns, texture and movement.

-Real world scenes can be analysed and modelled virtually, projected beyond the limits of direct recording by conventional hardware.
+Real world scenes can be analysed and modelled virtually, projected beyond the limits of direct recording.
 A computational image of a projected model can be created at virtual resolutions, virtual color bit depths, even virtual frame rates.
 This projected model becomes the source of the computed pixels that make up the image you see.

-This kind of approach to creating images is already happening.
+This kind of approach to creating better images by intelligently inferring information is already happening.
 You can read about FiLMiC Pro’s “Cubiform” computational imaging engine and FiLMiC LogV2 here: What is FiLMiC LogV2? and learn how to get the most from it using a color managed workflow here: Shoot and Color Grade FiLMiC LogV2 with the X-Rite Colorchecker Video.

 Cubiform specifically models luminance and chrominance, calculating mathematical vectors based on the relative changes in sampled input pixel values over a certain spatial image area, it’s a very specific algorithm, but the principle is there nonetheless.